 Chiapas is the state with the largest indigenous population in Mexico.
 That’s right, a great bunch of the real Maya descendants live there, still keeping alive the languages and traditions of the place.
 For me, that was reason enough to visit.
 But you can add in the beautiful scenery, with mountains, waterfalls, and rainforest.
 And did I mention locally made chocolate and coffee?

 San Cristobal de las Casas

-The handcrafts markets are just a burst of colors and you don’t know where to look first.
-There are so many beautiful objects, textiles, jewelry and more.
+The handcrafts markets are just a burst of colours and you don’t know where to look first.
+There are so many beautiful objects, textiles, jewellery and more.
 Sometimes you spot the owners working on a new piece, which makes it a very authentic experience.

 But apart from the markets, there are lots of locals selling merchandise on the streets, restaurants, and bars.
 You might be enjoying your margarita at a terrace, but you soon realize someone pokes you.
 You turn around, and a little girl is trying to sell you handmade dolls.
 After some time, while preparing to sip from your margarita again, a woman appears in front of you, flashing a blouse or a scarf.

 Tip: If you don’t want to buy anything and locals start to be a bit pushy, take out your phone and pretend you try to take a photo of them.
 Locals will turn around and leave, as they hate photos of them being taken.
 This is also applicable when you really want to take a photo of them, be sure to ask for permission beforehand.

 There are a few museums to check in San Cristobal de las Casas, but don’t expect them to be like the European ones.
 They are usually very small, 2-3 rooms at max, with short descriptions.
 The entrance fee is very cheap, around £1.
 At the end, they have a store with local products.
 I went to museums of cocoa, jade and Maya medicine.
 I liked Jade’s museum best, which made more sense after visiting Palenque.